manujosephv/pytorch_tabular/docs/tabular_model.md

 ### prepare_dataloader

 This method is responsible for setting up the `TabularDataModule` and returns the object.
 You can save this object using `save_dataloader` and load it later using `load_datamodule` to skip the data preparation step.
 This is useful when you are doing cross validation or ensembling.

 ::: pytorch_tabular.TabularModel.prepare_dataloader
+    options:
+        show_root_heading: yes
+        heading_level: 4

 ### prepare_model

 This method is responsible for setting up and initializing the model and takes in the prepared datamodule as an input.
 It returns the model instance.

 ::: pytorch_tabular.TabularModel.prepare_model
+    options:
+        show_root_heading: yes
+        heading_level: 4

 ### train

 This method is responsible for training the model and takes in the prepared datamodule and model as an input.
 It returns the trained model instance.

 ::: pytorch_tabular.TabularModel.train
+    options:
+        show_root_heading: yes
+        heading_level: 4

 # Training API (Self-Supervised Learning)

 For self-supervised learning, there is a different API because the process is different.

-1. `pretrain`: This method is responsible for pretraining the model.
+1. [pytorch_tabular.TabularModel.pretrain][]: This method is responsible for pretraining the model.
 It takes in the the input dataframes, and other parameters to pre-train on the provided data.
-1. `create_finetune_model`: If we want to use the pretrained model for finetuning, we need to create a new model with the pretrained weights.
+1. [pytorch_tabular.TabularModel.create_finetune_model][]: If we want to use the pretrained model for finetuning, we need to create a new model with the pretrained weights.
 This method is responsible for creating a finetune model.
 It takes in the pre-trained model and returns a finetune model.
 The returned object is a separate instance of `TabularModel` and can be used to finetune the model.
-1. `finetune`: This method is responsible for finetuning the model and can only be used with a model which is created through `create_finetune_model`.
+1. [pytorch_tabular.TabularModel.finetune][]: This method is responsible for finetuning the model and can only be used with a model which is created through `create_finetune_model`.
 It takes in the the input dataframes, and other parameters to finetune on the provided data.

 !!! note

     The dataframes passed to `pretrain` need not have the target column.
 But even if you defined the target column in `DataConfig`, it will be ignored.
 But the dataframes passed to `finetune` must have the target column.

+::: pytorch_tabular.TabularModel.pretrain
+    options:
+        show_root_heading: yes
+        heading_level: 4
+::: pytorch_tabular.TabularModel.create_finetune_model
+    options:
+        show_root_heading: yes
+        heading_level: 4
+::: pytorch_tabular.TabularModel.finetune
+    options:
+        show_root_heading: yes
+        heading_level: 4
-## Model Evaluation
+# Model Evaluation

 ::: pytorch_tabular.TabularModel.predict
+    options:
+        show_root_heading: yes
+        heading_level: 4
 ::: pytorch_tabular.TabularModel.evaluate
+    options:
+        show_root_heading: yes
+        heading_level: 4

-## Artifact Saving and Loading
+# Artifact Saving and Loading

-### Saving the Model, Datamodule, and Configs
+## Saving the Model, Datamodule, and Configs

 ::: pytorch_tabular.TabularModel.save_config
+    options:
+        show_root_heading: yes
+        heading_level: 4
 ::: pytorch_tabular.TabularModel.save_datamodule
+    options:
+        show_root_heading: yes
+        heading_level: 4
 ::: pytorch_tabular.TabularModel.save_model
+    options:
+        show_root_heading: yes
+        heading_level: 4
 ::: pytorch_tabular.TabularModel.save_model_for_inference
+    options:
+        show_root_heading: yes
+        heading_level: 4
 ::: pytorch_tabular.TabularModel.save_weights
+    options:
+        show_root_heading: yes
+        heading_level: 4

-### Loading the Model and Datamodule
+## Loading the Model and Datamodule

 ::: pytorch_tabular.TabularModel.load_best_model
+    options:
+        show_root_heading: yes
+        heading_level: 4
 ::: pytorch_tabular.TabularModel.load_from_checkpoint
+    options:
+        show_root_heading: yes
+        heading_level: 4
 ::: pytorch_tabular.TabularModel.load_model
+    options:
+        show_root_heading: yes
+        heading_level: 4
 ::: pytorch_tabular.TabularModel.load_weights
+    options:
+        show_root_heading: yes
+        heading_level: 4

-## Other Functions
+# Other Functions

 ::: pytorch_tabular.TabularModel.find_learning_rate
+    options:
+        show_root_heading: yes
+        heading_level: 4
 ::: pytorch_tabular.TabularModel.summary
+    options:
+        show_root_heading: yes
+        heading_level: 4